Click for more information about a database.

 |Slavery and Anti-Slavery: A Transnational Archive.
 Part I: Debates over Slavery and Abolition

-Note: Access may be discontinued in the near future; contact library staff if you have questions about it
+Note: Access may be discontinued; contact library staff with questions.

 Slavery and Anti-Slavery: A Transnational Archive.
 Part I: Debates over Slavery and Abolition In addition to newspaper collections and books published in the antebellum era, Slavery and Anti-Slavery contains documents from several archives originally available only on microfilm.
 This first iteration, Debates over Slavery and Abolition, contains over 1.5 million searchable pages from more than 7,000, 80 serials, more than fifteen manuscript collections, & court records, as well as reference materials.
 Material published through partnerships with the Amistad Research Center, Oberlin College, Oxford University, & many other institutions